NaturalIntelligence/wp-thumb-extractor/readme.txt

 == Upgrade Notice ==

-= 2.1.3 =
-* Image quality : 50% for 100x100px thumbnail, 80% for 200x200px thumbnails, and 100% for bigger than 200px.

-= 2.1.2 =
-* added missed files

-= 2.1.1 =
+= 3.0.1 =
-* fixed a bug when image url is not valid or it is removed.
-A thumbnail will not be generated.
+* fixed a bug when it tries to resize invalid or broken images

-= 2.0.1 =
-* just modified the docs for end user to tell how to use this plugin

-= 2.0 =
-* security - image resizing utility can be called internally using post id instead of independent url.
-So noone else can use your bandwidth.
-* caching - It caches first image url of all posts and tagged with post itself to save runtime processing.
-* filesystem - Now it caches resized images on your site itself.
-It saves repeated on the fly resizing thus high CPU and memory.

-= 1.2.1 =
+= 3.0.0 =
-* 404 error resolved
+* performance improvement
+* You can see broken cached images from amty Thumb admin page.
+* first image will be cached whenever the page gets published.